IonicaBizau/gh-following/README.md

 GitHub - Following
 ==================

-Fetchs the users you follow but they don't follow you and the users that follow you but you don't.
+Fetches the users you follow but they don't follow you and the users that follow you but you don't.

 ## Online Demo